sendwithus/confidence/docs/HOW_IT_WORKS.md

 **Confidence.js** provides two methods for calculating the statistical significance of an A/B Test:
 - The Z-Test Method
-- Chi Square Test and Marascuillo's Procedure
+- Chi-Square Test and Marascuillo's Procedure

-Both methods have advantages depending on your particular use case.
-This document describes the algorithms in detail and highlights the advantages of each.
+Both methods are ultimately similar for two proportions, but the Z-Test Method tends to require a larger sample size.
+Since the Chi-Square/Marascuillo method controls for overall error rate, we recommend that you use that method if you have more than two variants.

 ## The Z-Test Method